 Monthly focus virtues are assigned each school year and emphasized at daily flag ceremonies and highlighted during classroom instruction.
 The Core Virtues include: Charity, Compassion, Courage, Courtesy, Diligence, Faithfulness, Forgiveness, Generosity, Gratitude, Heroism, Hope, Humility, Joy, Love of Country, Loyalty, Mercy, Perseverance, Respect, Responsibility, Self-discipline, Wisdom, Wonder, and more.

 To learn more about our Core Virtues Program, you can visit their website at www.corevirtues.net/core-virtues-schools.html

-These are the qualities of life to which every citizen (and, ideally, everyone else) should aspire.
-They are the heart of the Via Romana — the Roman Way — and are thought to be those qualities which gave the Roman Republic the moral strength to conquer and civilize the world.
-Today, they are the rods against which we can measure our own behavior and character, and we can strive to better understand and practice them in our everyday lives.
+These are the qualities of life to which every citizen should aspire.
+They are the heart of the Via Romana, the Roman Way, and are thought to be those qualities which gave the Roman Republic the moral strength to conquer and civilize the self.
+Today, they are the rods against which BFHS students can measure their own behavior and character.
+BFHS students practice these virtues for their lifelong development with the guidance and examples of teachers and administrators.

-- Dignitas: "Dignity" A sense of self-worth, personal pride.
+- Dignitas: "Dignity" - Sense of self-worth, personal pride